net-lisias-kspu/ContractConfigurator/Behaviours.md

             // supplied a random one is generated. name = Kerbal Space Center

+            // (Optional) The parameter that must be completed before the
+            // waypoint becomes visible.
+If not specific, the waypoint
+            // is always visible.
+            parameter = SomeParameterName

             // Body for the waypoint - defaulted from the contract if not
             // supplied.
             targetBody = Kerbin